Many of us often wonder about edible plants in nature. What plants can you eat and which ones should you stay away from?

 - During the springtime, poison ivy leaves are at their smallest.
 Eating one small leaf a day will slowly adapt your body to the urushiol.
 As the season continues, the leaves will grow bigger and the dosage of urushiol will slowly increase which will help you gradually build immunity.

 - Once you’ve developed an immunity to poison ivy, you’ll be able to use it in cooking.
-However, we recommend that you don’t try this until you’ve developed a strong enough immunity.
+However, we recommend that you don’t try this until you’ve developed a strong enough immunity, clinically confirmed by a trained specialist.

 Poison ivy remedies